 Contact Scott J. Sternberg & Associates, P.A. today

-Reach out to the law office of Scott J. Sternberg & Associates, P.A. online or at 561.459.2483 to arrange a consultation with one of our lawyers.
-We offer evening and weekend appointments and can travel to you if you are unable to come to one of our locations.
+Reach out to the law office of Scott J. Sternberg & Associates, P.A. online or at 561.459.2483 to arrange a free consultation with one of our lawyers.
+We offer evening and weekend appointments and can travel to you if you cannot come to one of our locations.
 With offices in West Palm Beach, Boca Raton, Orlando and Boynton Beach, we are ideally situated to serve clients in our communities and throughout Florida.

 Do you have a case?